daumler/davis.daumler.com_TEST_WEBSITE/content/authors/daumler/_index.md

 <!---
 <!--- NOTE: This site uses GoatCounter, an open-source, not-for-profit web analytics platform that does not track personal data or use any cookies.
 GoatCounter is a donation-supported and privacy-friendly alternative to Google Analytics or Matomo, intended for noncommercial or small-business websites.
 More information on the philosophy and mechanics of GoatCounter can be found here (<< https://www.goatcounter.com/why >>), and an open-source repository for the platform can be found here (<< https://github.com/arp242/goatcounter >>). --->

-Hi, I am a sociologist who studies wealth, poverty, and families.
-My research advances our understanding of how the social and economic dynamics of American families accumulate into generational inequalities.
+Hi, I am a sociologist who studies wealth, poverty, and families---in order to understand how societies become economically and racially stratified.
+My research is embedded in several literatures, including: (1) stratification and social mobility; (2) economic sociology; (3) racial/ethnic inequality; and (4) quantitative and demographic methods.

-I am currently working on two broader projects.
-The first investigates how the timing of childhood poverty contributes to intergenerational inequalities.
-And the second explores the process by which families accumulate wealth and the larger shift in society’s reliance on household finances as a private safety net.
+For my dissertation, I investigate large and meaningful questions about how the temporal dynamics of American families accumulate into generational inequalities.
+My disseration project consists of two related lines of inquiry.
+The first focuses on children's poverty experiences, as an empirical case for studying how life-course dynamics can reinforce population-level inequalities.
+My second line of inquiry explores how families accumulate wealth, so that we can advance our understanding of how shifting historical dynamics have affected wealth inequalities among everyday American families.

 {{< cta cta_text="DOWNLOAD CV" cta_link="/Daumler_CV/" cta_new_tab="true" >}}